Studygaii/StudyGAI-BE/README.md

-# SAGE Backend – NestJS Conversion ✨
+# StudyGAI Backend –

-This repository contains the SAGE backend rewritten with NestJS and TypeScript.
+This repository contains the StudyGAI backend written with NestJS and TypeScript.
 It provides authentication, course management, document upload & PDF text extraction, and a chat interface that includes PDF context when available.

 ## Key Features